Set up Enterprise Mode logging and data collection

 The Let users turn on and use Enterprise Mode from the Tools menu setting also lets you decide where to send the user reports (as a URL).

 Getting these reports lets you find out about sites that aren’t working right, so you can add them to your Enterprise Mode site list, without having to locate them all yourself.
-For more information about creating and using a site list, see Add multiple sites to the Enterprise Mode site list using a file and Enterprise Mode Site List Manager.
+For more information about creating and using a site list, see the Add multiple sites to the Enterprise Mode site list using a file and the Windows 10 Enterprise Mode Site List Manager tool or the Add multiple sites to the Enterprise Mode site list using a file and the Windows 7 and Windows 8.1 Enterprise Mode Site List Manager tool topic, based on your operating system.

 When you turn logging on, you need a valid URL that points to a server that can be listened to for updates to a user’s registry key.
 This means you need to set up an endpoint server for the incoming POST messages, which are sent every time the user turns Enterprise Mode on or off from the Tools menu.